Glyndon, Maryland

 Glyndon is an unincorporated community in Baltimore County, Maryland, United States.
 Founded in 1871 by Dr. Charles A. Leas, the village is located in the northwest section of Baltimore County and is primarily a residential suburb of metropolitan Baltimore City.
-The village is characterized by the predominance of historic Victorian homes and a strong sense of community among its residents.
 Glyndon is listed on the National Register of Historic Places (1973) and on the Maryland Inventory of Historic Properties (1973); the Glyndon Historic District was also designated as the first historic district in Baltimore County (1981).
-Also listed on the National Register of Historic Places is the Worthington Valley Historic District.
+Glyndon is also known for its yearly 4th of July parade.

 History

-Glyndon still maintains much of the charm it had as a Victorian summer village over 100 years ago.
-The arrival of the Western Maryland Rail Road in 1860 promoted the early location and growth of Glyndon.
-The area itself was beautiful, with green expanses and tall trees; sitting at almost 700 feet above sea level guaranteed delightful summers and mild winters.
+The arrival of the Western Maryland Railway in 1860 promoted the early location and growth of Glyndon.

 Prior to 1871, Dr. Charles A. Leas, the first health officer of Baltimore City and a former American consul, made several purchases of land in what is now Glyndon.
 When he discovered that farming was not his metier, he decided to found a small town.
 He employed the Baltimore surveyor Augustus Bouldin to lay out the lots and streets, planting rows of maples along the avenues.
 Baltimore County businessman Samuel P. Townsend also promoted the growth of the town with his purchase and development of a substantial number of acres.
 He assumed an active role in the community as a merchant, a railroad agent, and a postmaster.

-Affluent Baltimorians acquired summer homes in early Glyndon to escape the heat of the city.
+Affluent Baltimoreans acquired summer homes in early Glyndon to escape the heat of the city.
 The proximity of the railroad to Glyndon allowed easy commuting for the businessmen to their jobs in the city some 25 miles away.
 Two- and three-story Victorian homes, with large airy rooms, wide halls from front to rear, and spacious porches, was the type of architecture chosen by the majority of the builders.
 Additionally, several boarding houses invited city folks to live in the country during the summer months.

 A small business district grew up around the railroad station to service the needs of Glyndon's growing population.
 Besides the station, along Railroad Avenue there were a post office, a general store, a town hall, a blacksmith shop, a livery, a wheelwright shop, and an ice cream parlor.
 Along nearby Chatsworth Avenue (originally Reisterstown Avenue) there were a general store, a bakery, a butchery, an ice house, a carpenter, and the town magistrate's office.
-There was, however, no candlestick maker.